BrendahKiragu/flask-week-2-code-challenge/README.md

 - `guest_id` (ForeignKey, referencing the `Guest` model)

 ## Routes in app.py
+- You can use either of the following to test the endpoints: [Postman](https://postman.com), [Insomnia](https://insomnia.rest), or [Thunder Client](https://www.thunderclient.com)
+- Make sure the server is running for the endpoints to work `flask run`

 ### a.
 GET /episodes
 - http://127.0.0.1:5555/episodes Returns a list of all episodes in the following format:
     ```json